 Finally, ABO platforms, thanks to their no-code functionality, effectively liberate IT leaders from the frantic work of playing technological whack-a-mole.
 This is because, by way of an ABO platform, a CIO, for example, can themself appoint process designers and ops teams to build custom solutions and processes tailored to their specific needs and contexts while maintaining essential visibility and control into what they’re doing.
 Today, when business teams create their own solutions of IT, black holes occur, and IT can lose insight into why those solutions exist, or how they fit into the larger technological ecosystem.
 A platform like Tonkean makes the genesis of such black holes nearly impossible.

-Perhaps most importantly, by putting control of how exactly employees are introduced to and interact with tech tools (such as certain automation solutions), and by providing the ability to create new solutions themselves (while always maintaining visibility and control), platforms like Tonkean enable IT teams to themselves become centers of excellence.
+Perhaps most importantly, by putting control of how exactly employees are introduced to and interact with tech tools (such as certain automation solutions), and by providing the ability to create new solutions themselves (while always maintaining visibility and control), platforms like Tonkean enable IT teams to themselves become centers of excellence and drive business outcomes.

 This, in our minds, is an integral step to take in designing not only better companies, but a more desirable future — one that prioritizes and appreciates the needs of people, and that allows them to focus on tasks befitting their intelligence and creativity.
 As it happens, there’s really only one form of technology that — in having been designed specifically for them — will reliably equip IT teams to that end, and that’s ABO.